The First Room

 The conductor arrives.
 The room settles.
 The baton lifts.

-Then the harmony.
+Then the first note and then the harmony.

 That is the whole argument.
 Not therapy or culture consulting.
 Not the scripted welcome and the service standard.
-The environment that makes it possible for a person to bring what they actually have, rather than performing what the room requires them to have, and for the difference between those two things to become, in the hands of a conductor who knows how to hold it, something that nobody could have produced alone.
+The environment that makes it possible for a person to bring what they actually have, rather than pretending to have what the room requires them to have, and for the difference between those two things to become, in the hands of a conductor who knows how to hold it, something that nobody could have produced alone.

 I wrote this essay because I have stood at the edge of enough rooms across enough decades to know the difference between a room that is functioning and a room that is alive.